tidymodels/extratests/tests/testthat/_snaps/survival-tune_race_anova.md

 # race tuning (anova) survival models with dynamic metrics

-    4 evaluation times were specified during tuning; the first (10) will be used.
+    4 evaluation times are available; the first (10) will be used.

 # race tuning (anova) survival models with mixture of metric types

-    4 evaluation times were specified during tuning; the first (10) will be used.
+    4 evaluation times are available; the first (10) will be used.

 ---

-    4 evaluation times were specified during tuning; the first (10) will be used.
+    4 evaluation times are available; the first (10) will be used.

 ---